essexcountycouncil/send-lgdrupal/web/modules/contrib/leaflet/README.md

 - Drupal hooks for altering and interacting with its functionalities;
 - etc. ...

-### Installation and Use
+## Installation and Use
-- Require/Download the Leaflet module using Composer, which is simply running the following command from your project package root   (where the main composer.json file is sited):
+- Require/Download the Leaflet module using Composer, which is simply running the following command from your project package root (where the main composer.json file is situated):

   `composer require drupal/leaflet`